ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 | document | Verified Customers of type `personal` or `business` can have this status.
 Dwolla requires additional documentation to identify the Customer in the `document` status.
 Read about [Documents](#documents).
 | verified | Verified Customers of type `personal` or `business` can have this status.
 The Customer is currently verified.
 | suspended | All Customer types can have a status of `suspended`.
 The Customer is suspended and may neither send nor receive funds.
 Contact Dwolla support for more information.
 | deactivated | All Customer types can have a status of `deactivated`.
 A deactivated Customer may neither send nor receive funds.
-A Customer can be [reactivated](#reactivate-a-customer) which moves the Customer to the status they were in prior to being deactivated.
+A deactivated Customer can be [reactivated](#reactivate-a-customer) which moves the Customer to the status they were in prior to being deactivated.

 ```noselect
 {